ccmmasi2/OrderApp/README.md

 # OrderApp

+This project was developed with:
-	Angular CLI: 16.2.9
+- Angular CLI: 16.2.9
-	Node: 16.20.2
+- Node: 16.20.2

-	Angular material
+- Angular material
-	Bootstrap
+- Bootstrap
-	fortawesome
+- fortawesome

-	set the correct port number on the envitoment/envitoment.ts file

-	The name of the products was obtained from Wikipedia

-	Start the backend and the database will be created using codefirst and scaffolding
+To run correctly this project please follow the next instructions: set the correct port number on the enviroment/enviroment.ts file In backend, setup the correct name for Server in the connectionstring on appsettings.Development.json Once you run the backend project the database will be created using codefirst and scaffolding